Dane Fischer

-Dane Fischer (born September 21, 1979) is an American basketball coach who is currently the head coach of the William & Mary Tribe men's basketball team.
+Dane Fischer (born September 20, 1979) is an American basketball coach and the former head coach of the William & Mary Tribe men's basketball team.

 Playing career

 Fischer played college basketball at Ithaca College, where he graduated in the top 10 in career steals and assists while helping guide the Bombers to an NCAA Tournament appearance.

 Coaching career

 Upon graduation, Fischer entered the coaching ranks, taking an assistant coaching position at Williams College under Dave Paulsen, where the Ephs reached the national championship game of the 2004 NCAA Division III Tournament.
 In 2005, Fischer headed to the Division I ranks joining the coaching staff at Rider, where he stayed until 2008 before reuniting with Paulsen who had taken the head coaching position at Bucknell.
 While on staff with the Bison, Fischer was part of two NCAA Tournament squads and four Patriot League regular season championship teams.
 In 2015, Fischer followed Paulsen to George Mason to serve as assistant coach.

 On April 2, 2019, Fischer was named the 31st head men's basketball coach in William & Mary history, replacing Tony Shaver.

+Fischer was fired on March 10, 2024, with a five-year record of 56–91.